Tuesday, October 11, 2011

 General Tips:

+Try to restrict the queries result set by returning only the particular columns from the table, not all table's columns.
 This can results in good performance benefits, because SQL Server will return to client only particular columns, not all table's columns.
 This can reduce network traffic and boost the overall performance of the query.

 Try to avoid using SQL Server cursors, whenever possible.
 SQL Server cursors can result in some performance degradation in comparison with select statements.
 Try to use correlated subquery or derived tables, if you need to perform row-by-row operations.